 A&E Networks History This Week Podcast

-Since the outbreak of the coronavirus pandemic eliminated the practicality of in-person tape syncs for the foreseeable future, we’ve been engaged by A&E Networks to use our remote recording capabilities to produce regular remote tape syncs for the History This Week Podcast.
+When the outbreak of the coronavirus pandemic eliminated the practicality of in-person tape syncs for many months, we were engaged by A&E Networks to use our remote recording capabilities to produce regular remote tape syncs for the History This Week Podcast.

 Episodes in which we’ve participated are: